Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions

 where $G=g + g^2/(8 \pi)$~\footnote{It may be tempting to disregard the $g^2$ term due to its typically minor energy contribution, just as it is typically done for repulsive systems~\cite{ChernyPRE2001}.
 However, in finite systems and time-dependent scenarios, it is essential for preserving energy conservation.}.
-Equation~\eqref{eq:GPE} provides a powerful framework that greatly facilitates the analysis of 2D systems with attractive interactions.
-To illustrate this, we first calculate static properties of the system, i.e., we solve Eq.~\eqref{eq:GPE} in polar coordinates using the ansatz $\psi(\mathbf{x},t)=e^{-i\mu t}e^{is\phi}\sqrt{n(r)}$, where $\mu$ is the chemical potential, and the topological quantum number $s$ determines the vorticity of the system.
+Equation~\eqref{eq:GPE} provides a powerful framework that greatly facilitates the analysis of 2D bosons with attractive interactions. {To illustrate this, we start by calculating static properties of the system}, i.e., we solve Eq.~\eqref{eq:GPE} in polar coordinates using the ansatz $\psi(\mathbf{x},t)=e^{-i\mu t}e^{is\phi}\sqrt{n(r)}$, where $\mu$ is the chemical potential, and the topological quantum number $s$ determines the vorticity of the system. {This ansatz allows us to recover established results and enables new advances.}